What are the legal frameworks?

 To the reporting portal

 • Landowners’ natural resources are all natural resources that are not free-to-mine or privately-owned and are owned by the landowner.
 They are not subject to mining law and are therefore not supervised by the mining inspection authorities.
-Instead, the approval procedures for the landowners’ natural resources are carried out in accordance with the provisions of the Federal Immission Control Act (BImSchG) or in accordance with provisions of state law (e.g. Excavation Laws, Water or Building Law, Nature Conservation Law).
+Instead, the approval procedures with regard to the landowners’ natural resources are carried out in accordance with the provisions of the Federal Immission Control Act (BImSchG) or in accordance with provisions of state law (e.g. Excavation Laws, Water or Building Law, Nature Conservation Law).

-Depending on the Federal State, natural resource and type of extraction, middle and lower-management levels of governmental bodies are responsible for the latter group of landowners’ natural resources.
+Depending on the federal state, natural resource and type of extraction, middle and lower-management levels of governmental bodies are responsible for the latter group of landowners’ natural resources.

 Overview of the mining authorities of the Federal States